thehme/Guia-De-Estudio/README.md

 traffic violation, such as a DUI, is enough to loose your DACA protection and be deported, even if you have been in the USA for decades.

-When someone is deported to Mexico, if they do not know the country, they can seek advice from the Mexican immigration services.
+When someone is deported to Mexico and they do not know the country, they can seek advice from the Mexican immigration services.
 One of the things they are asked to do is to take a Mexican History and Culture test, the same that people looking to naturalize will do.